Still trying to figure out what to sell online? Let me show you, step-by-step.

 There are several different types of teas and juice that have been found to have detox benefits.
 Create a brand around these different ones or start with just 1 and expand from there.

 The overall juice detox market is $3.4 billion – surely there’s a good niche to be had there.
 You can go organic is always a good idea.
 You can add B12 and target Vegans as well.

-These paleo enthusiasts are hardcore about their diet and their exercise routines.
-As such, they feel the need to put high quality foods into their system after workouts.
-Paleo enthusiasts have friends – meaning, if you sell to one, you’ve sold to many!
+These Keto enthusiasts are hardcore about their diet and their exercise routines.
+As such, they feel the need to put high-quality foods into their system after workouts.
+Keto enthusiasts have friends – meaning, if you sell to one, you’ve sold to many!

 More and more people are turning to a natural lifestyle.
 This space is a bit crowded, but competition is a sign of a healthy market.

 Products like hydration oil, shampoo and conditioners are rising in the black consumer market.
 The one below has over 7,000 reviews.

 With celebrities like Alicia Keys embracing the natural hair look, the trend will continue to grow.
 African-American spending on relaxers decreased by 30% from 2011 and 2016 in favor of natural hair products or none at all.

 There’s also a lot of bloggers and IG users that share hair styling videos.
 Making it a great niche to build a community around.